 This is the hotel we stayed in No real time to do anything else here as most of the time is spent either briefing for the tunnel, debriefing for the tunnel or actually IN the tunnel.
 I have hardly any time to eat - in fact I have only eaten once - yesterday’s breakfast - and that is it.

 Wind tunnel The wind tunnel training started a day before I expected so I had to get up at about 6am.
 I did 5x2 minutes in the morning, then another 5x2 minutes in the afternoon and I have just completed another 2x2 minutes session.
 I have now finished debriefing and it is ten minutes to one in the morning!
 By my home watch it is just before 6am!
+Don’t even think that flying in a wind tunnel is easy and not exhausting.

 Here I am, in lovely Hickstead, somewhere between Crawley (Gatwick airport) and Brighton in the local Travelodge.
 Took me about four and a half hours to get here from Haverfordwest and I can sincerely say, I am nackered.
 The drive was very smooth although I knew I was going to be hitting the London’s circular road (the M25) at rush hour.
 My satnav took me from the M4 via a shortcut to the M3 and then on the M25.